tommasomartinelli/Body-Performance-Predictor/README.md

 ## Overview

 This project is aimed at analyzing and exploring the physical performance data and training a classification model using XGBoost algorithm to classify the physical performance of individuals.
-The trained model is then used in the project (https://github.com/plspeziali/VNCCProject).
+The trained model is then used in the project [Body Performance Predictor Docker Application](https://github.com/plspeziali/VNCCProject).

 The project includes a Jupyter notebook that contains the code for data analysis, preprocessing, feature engineering, model training and evaluation using XGBoost.